 In compact screen size, a horizontal scrollable data table with a sticky header is available.
-If horizontal scrolling is not available, the Data Table will be converted into object cells.
-The app designer can decide which columns of information will be presented in the object cells.
-Normally, there won’t be more than 6 types of information in the object cells.
+If horizontal scrolling is not available, the Data Table will be converted into a list report.
+The app designer can decide which columns of information will be presented in the list report.
+Normally, there won’t be more than 6 types of information in the list report.

 Indicate the units for numeric data in the header titles, such as “Price ($)”, “Protein (g)”, and “Time (hrs)”.
 Avoid repeating the units in each row.
 However, units like % can be an exception if they help the users read the data faster.

 Right-aligned numeric columns